hanneshayashi/gsm/README.md

 ## GSM

-GoSpace Manager - Manage Google Workspace resources using a simple CLI written in Go.
+GoSpace Manager - Manage Google Workspace resources using a developer-friendly CLI written in Go.

 ### Documentation